2021 FESTIVAL POETS

 Liz Berry's first book of poems, Black Country (Chatto 2014), described as a ‘sooty, soaring hymn to her native West Midlands’ (Guardian) was a Poetry Book Society Recommendation, received a Somerset Maugham Award and won the Geoffrey Faber Memorial Award and Forward Prize for Best First Collection 2014.
 Liz's pamphlet The Republic of Motherhood (Chatto, 2018) was a Poetry Book Society Pamphlet Choice and the title poem won the Forward Prize for Best Single Poem 2018.
 The Dereliction, a chapbook of her collaboration with photographer Tom Hicks, will be published by Hercules Editions this September.

 Kathryn Bevis is Hampshire Poet 2020-21 and founder of The Writing School Online.
-Her poems have been published in print and online, including by iamb, The Fenland Poetry Journal, Words for the Wild, and The Alchemy Spoon.
-Her work has won several awards, including: first prize in the Poets & Players Competition 2019, first prize in the Against the Grain Competition 2019, a commendation in the Hippocrates Prize for Medicine and Poetry 2021, being shortlisted for the Live Canon Single Poem Competition 2020, and being longlisted for the National Poetry Competition 2021.
-Kathryn designs and delivers Poetry for Wellbeing courses for adults in mental health settings, substance misuse recovery settings, and prisons.
+Her poems have been published or are forthcoming in Poetry Ireland Review, Under the Radar, The Interpreter’s House, and iamb, and have won several competitions, including the Poets & Players Competition 2019 and the Against the Grain Competition 2019.
+This year, her poems have been commended in the Hippocrates Prize for Medicine and Poetry, longlisted for the National Poetry Competition, broadcast on BBC Radio 4, and her pamphlet manuscript Taking Up Room was a finalist in the Mslexia Pamphlet Competition.
+Kathryn designs and delivers Poetry for Wellbeing courses for adults in mental health settings, substance-misuse recovery settings, and prisons and she is the editor of two anthologies of poetry by new and emerging poets.
 She is working towards her first collection.

 Leo Boix is a bilingual Latinx poet born in Argentina who lives and works in the UK.
 Boix has been included in many anthologies, such as Ten: Poets of the New Generation (Bloodaxe), The Best New British and Irish Poets Anthology 2019-2020 (BlackSpring Press), Islands Are But Mountains: Contemporary Poetry from Great Britain (Platypus Press) and Un Nuevo Sol: British Latinx Writers (flipped eye).
 His poems have appeared in POETRY, PN Review, The Poetry Review, Modern Poetry in Translation, The Manchester Review, The White Review, Ambit, The Morning Star, The Rialto, Magma Poetry, Letras Libres, Prism International and elsewhere.
 Boix is a fellow of The Complete Works program and co-director of Invisible Presence, an Arts Council national scheme to nurture new voices of Latinx writers in the UK, and an advisory board member of the Poetry Translation Centre.
 He wrote poems commissioned by Royal Kew Gardens, the National Poetry Library, Bradford Literary Festival and La Linea Festival, among others.
 Boix was the recipient of the Bart Wolffe Poetry Prize Award 2018 and the Keats-Shelley Prize 2019.
 His debut English collection ‘Ballad of a Happy Immigrant’ (Chatto & Windus, 2021) was awarded the PBS Wild Card Choice.